Kaspersky Report: Malicious Insiders Uncommon, But Devastating

 Hackers blackmail employees for their access to infrastructure, applications, and data, and malicious insiders offer it up to the highest bidder.
 By stripping unnecessary access to these systems from employees’ personal accounts, companies minimize the risk associated with comprising these credentials; the principal of least privilege.
 However, there are many cases when employees have a legitimate business need to access at least some privileged accounts.
 Privileged Account Management solutions like CyberArk allow employees to use shared high-privileged accounts to access the necessary infrastructure, applications and data, all while keeping it secure, monitored and auditable.

 Shared accounts alone are not enough; those same malicious insiders could simply provide the credentials of the shared account instead of their own.
 Some of the strategies that are possible with mature PAM solutions include one-time passwords, temporary access with account workflow, ticket-based approval, disabling account access during off-hours, and forcing access through a privileged session jumpbox.
 These strategies negate the risk involved from an insider threat by acting as compensating controls; they prevent disgruntled or blackmailed employees from simply sharing privileged credentials at a whim.

 Malicious insider threats are on the rise, and with nearly 1 in 2 companies failing to properly enforce privileged credential controls, the chances are high that your company could be vulnerable.
 Let the privileged account experts at CyberSheath help your organization defend against the most uncertain, unknown and unpredictable, the human threat.

-You can learn more about our approach by viewing our Privileged Access Management service area or clicking the button below to download our detailed Privileged Access Management datasheet.
+You can learn more about our approach by viewing our Privileged Access Management service.